Orillusion/orillusion-web/docs/guide/core/script.md

 ball.addComponent(Script);
 ```
 In a custom script, you can get the `object3D` object which current component mounted through `this.object3D`, and then change the object state.
 A key point of game or animation development is to update the behavior, state and orientation of the object before each frame rendering.
-These update operations can usually be defined in the `update` callback of the component itself.
-The engine will automatically register the `update` callback to the main loop to achieve the update logic of each frame.
+These update operations can usually be defined in the `onUpdate` callback of the component itself.
+The engine will automatically register the `onUpdate` callback to the main loop to achieve the update logic of each frame.

 ## Examples
 Here are three different script animation examples to show you more complex script component usage.